AzamAliCodes/minimal-blue-vscode-theme/README.md

 ### 📜 Custom Welcome Page

-- The welcome page appears automatically when no editors are open and the "Minimal BLue" theme is active, complementing the **minimal UI** 🔧 design.
+- The welcome page appears automatically when no editors are open and the "Minimal Blue" theme is active, complementing the **minimal UI** 🔧 design.
 - To show it manually:
   - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-  - Run `Minimal BLue: Show Welcome Page`.
+  - Run `Minimal Blue: Show Welcome Page`.

 ### ⚙️ Recommended Settings